pyodide/pyodide/.github/ISSUE_TEMPLATE/documentation.md

 ---
-name: Typos and doc fixes
+name: Documentation improvement
-about: Typos and doc fixes
+about: Improve or fix the documentation
 title: ''
 labels: documentation
 assignees: ''